HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/node.js.md

   ![node-js-history](./images/node-js-history.png)

+- In node.js we got non-blocking file i/o which is the main advantage.
+Node.js implements a web server in a JS event loop.
+It is a high-performance event pump.

 ## HTTPS

 - We can create polling request for an API on some specific intervals by using setInterval() method.